Home Click here to read "The Fish Files"|

 If you follow any of the men below you are (John 10:5).
 Watch out!
 Most churches are led by false teachers (2 Timothy 3:1-5; 4:3; 2 Peter 2:1-3).
 John MacArthur, Greg Laurie, Dave Hunt, Billy Graham, Charles Stanley, Neil Anderson, Charles Swindoll, Chuck Smith, James Dobson, Jack Hayford, Martin and Deidre Bobgan (et. al.).
 Also erroneous are the "Early Church Fathers" (Catholic lies), Charles Spurgeon (ecumenical), KJV onlyism, Alcoholics Anonymous, Christian Psychology, Biblical Counseling, and certain holidays (e.g. Christmas).
 Call or write for FREE facts (Psalm 119:104).

 Translation: follow Darwin Fish, or you will go to hell.
 Darwin denies that he is that exclusive, but the point is easily proved.
 Simply accept Darwin's invitation to call his toll-free hotline: 1-800-HOW-TRUE.
 (If you get the answering machine, either call back later or leave a number where Darwin can return your call.)
 Then when you get Darwin on the phone personally, ask him this simple question: "Can you recommend one other pastoreither someone living now or a known historical figure since, say, A.D.
-150who is sound enough that you can vouch for his books or tapes?"
-You'll discover that the only Christian leader Darwin Fish will endorse without reservation is Darwin Fish.
-Name virtually any other teacher, and Darwin will warn you that the other person's teaching is a one-way ticket to perdition.
+100who is sound enough that you can vouch for his books or tapes?"
+You'll discover that the only teachers Darwin Fish will endorse are Darwin Fish and a handful of his inner-circle lackeys.
+Name any other preacher or Bible teacher, and Darwin will tell you that pastor's doctrine is an express ticket to perdition.

 There's a clear reason for this.
 Darwin Fish hates Christianity, so he designed his own religion.